Coast Guard, DOT.

-Dennis M. Sens, Project Manager, Inspections and Investigations Branch, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information
+S.L.
+Phillips, Project Manager, Auxiliary and Recreational Boating Safety Section, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information

 Background and Purpose

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
-This proposed rule would effect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of the Western Branch of the Elizabeth River during the event.
+605(b) that this rule, will not have a significant economic impact on a substantial number of small entities.

 Assistance for Small Entities

 Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
 L. 104-121), we offered to assist small entities in understanding this rule so that they can better evaluate its effects on them and participate in the rulemaking.
 No assistance was requested by any small business, organization, or governmental jurisdiction.

 Small businesses may send comments on the actions of Federal employees who enforce, or otherwise determine compliance with, Federal regulations to the Small Business and Agriculture Regulatory Enforcement Ombudsman and the Regional Small Business Regulatory Fairness Boards.
 The Ombudsman evaluates these actions annually and rates each agency's responsiveness to small business.
 If you wish to comment on actions by employees of the Coast Guard, call 1-888-REG-FAIR (1-888-734-3247).